 To develop students' understanding of fundamental mathematical concepts and their applications.
 Students should develop a level of quantitative literacy that would enable them to make decisions and solve problems which could serve as a basis for continued learning.
-(The mathematics requirement for general education should have the same pre-requisite(s) and level of rigor as college algebra.)

 D. Life and Physical Sciences